Cédric Kipré

-Cédric Kipré (born 9 December 1996) is a professional footballer who plays as a defender for club Ipswich Town on loan from club Reims.
+Cédric Kipré (born 9 December 1996) is a professional footballer who plays as a centre-back for club Ipswich Town.
 Born in France, he represents the Ivory Coast national team.

 Club career

 Leicester City

 After coming through the Youth Academy at Paris Saint-Germain, Kipré joined Leicester City in 2014 and was part of both their Under 18s and Under 21s in his debut season for the club, playing in the then Premier League 2 and FA Youth Cup.

 He spent the next few seasons at the King Power Stadium, but only managed games for the Under 21s and the Under 23s.
 He also formed part of the Under 23s side that played in the EFL Trophy tie against Cheltenham in January 2017.

 Corby Town (loan)

 In September 2015, Kipré joined National League North side Corby Town on a one-month loan deal.

 He made his debut for The Steelmen against Boston United the next night, turning in an excellent performance prompting boss Tommy Wright to say: "Cedric looked the real deal.
 He was strong, powerful, very good technically on the ball and he was a breath of fresh air.

 He returned from his short loan spell having played three first-team games.